TonWonton/RE2_DisableSharpeningAndTAA/README.md

 ## Description
 Disable sharpening and TAA in Resident Evil 2 (2019) / Resident Evil 2 Remake.
+Why both sharpening and TAA at the same time?
+Because for some reason sharpening is tied to the TAA settings in some of the RE Engine games.
+This also means that the mod doesn't work if you are using FSR super resolution.

 ## Dependencies
 - REFrameworkNETPluginConfig https://github.com/TonWonton/REFrameworkNETPluginConfig